 – Pay it forward.
 This is our preferred option.
 Put a smile on someones face and gift your delicious fruit box to a friend or a stranger.
 All you need to do is tell them where to pick it up.
 No notice required.
 Alternatively, you can ask us to donate it to someone in need.

 – Put your box on hold.
 This means we still pack it, but hold it in our chiller for an extra week.
 You will receive it, along with a new box the following week.
-You can hold up to three weeks per season (together or on separate occasions).
 Although our chiller is an effective way to store fruit keep in mind the quality of the fruit may drop.
 You must request your hold at least three days before delivery day.

 – Request an early box.
 If you’re going away and you want to take a stash of fruit with you, you can ask for a box in advance.
 This means you will receive two boxes on one week and none the following week.
-This can be done once per season.
 You will need to request your advance box at least three days prior to delivery day.

 – Cancel your box.
 You may cancel your box for up to two weeks per season.
 This means you are forfeiting your box.
-A replacement box may be provided at the end of the season at our discretion (this will depend on available produce and transport logistics).
-You must request your cancel at least seven days before delivery day.
+You must request your cancel at least three days before delivery day.